sourav-bhongade/basic_projects/README.md

-# basic_projects
+# run dion run sratch game

-A collection of simple, beginner-friendly projects made for learning and experimentation.
-These projects focus on exploring concepts and building foundational skills rather than showcasing advanced or large-scale work.
-Ideal for anyone starting out and looking for easy, hands-on ways to learn and grow!
+A basic Scratch project inspired by the Chrome Dino game, with added modifications for a unique twist.
+Help the dino dodge obstacles and survive as long as possible.
+Perfect for beginners exploring game development in Scratch or anyone looking for a fun, simple game to play and learn from!